Abigail Adams (Bunker Hill, 1775)

 Is this a good tour for all ages?

-Hub Town Tours and The Revolutionary Story Tour strive to offer an experience that is accessible for a wide range of ages and learning levels.
-We absolutely welcome visitors of any age, but please note most tours involve more than a mile of walking over the course of several hours, with an in-depth historical narrative best suited for adults and older children.
+Hub Town Tours strives to offer an experience that is accessible for a wide range of ages and learning levels.
+We absolutely welcome visitors of any age, but most tours involve more than a mile of walking over the course of several hours, with an in-depth historical narrative best suited for adults and older children.
 As such, children ages 4 and under are always free with an accompanying adult.
+For families with younger children, we recommend our Midday Tour, which runs for approximately 90 minutes.

 How should I dress for my tour?